yekutielyehuda/gmailc2/README.md

         with Time.
      2. Virustotal Share Signatures With AV Comapnies.
      3. Again Don't be an Idiot!
-# How To Run:-
-     *:- For Windows:-
-     1. Make Sure python3 and pip is installed and requriements also installed
-     2. python server.py  (on server side)
-     3. Then give the path of your payload file and enjoy

-     *:- For Linux:-
-     1. Make Sure All Requriements is installed.
-     2. python3 server.py  (on server side)

 # How To Setup
      1. Create Two seperate Gmail Accounts.